 First Place, Prose $500 Second Prize, Prose $300 Honorable Mention $100

-We look forward to your participation in 2018.
+We look forward to your students’ participation in 2019.
 GOOD LUCK!

 About Thornton Wilder